daplantagenet/case-based-reasoning/README.md

 - Linear, logistic, and Cox regression

-- Proximity and Depth Measure extracted from a fitted random forest
+- Proximity and Depth Measure extracted from a fitted random forest ([ranger](https://github.com/imbs-hl/ranger) package)

 Besides the functionality of searching similar cases, some additional features are included: